Best Kitchen Layout Ideas, Including Pros and Cons

 Maximize storage and workspace

 Having ample storage and workspace will make your food prep a lot easier and enjoyable.
-If you’re short on space, consider incorporating creative solutions like pull-out cutting board drawers or a Lazy Susan to make the most of your space.
+If you're short on space, consider incorporating creative solutions, such as pull-out cutting board drawers or a Lazy Susan, to make the most of your space.

 pull out shelf for pots and pans